tushef/CoronavirusAnalysis/README.md

 # Coronavirus Analysis
-Conducting efficient overall analysis on the pandemic and visualizing the data using Plotly &amp; Dash
+Conducting efficient basic analysis on the pandemic and visualizing the data using Plotly &amp; Dash

 o Analysis on overall attributes of the pandemic in one country